Ruskin Bond on Tom Alter: ‘Athletic, agile and full of energy’

 A few months back, Tom was playing me in a short film based on one of my stories, The Black Cat.
 To understand my character better, he called me a couple of times over the phone.
 He even requested me to tell him the names of my favourite Nelson Eddy songs.
 He wanted to include one of them in the film.
 However, it was dropped later.

 Throughout our long association, I played the role of a well-meaning older friend.
 He was always on the move and visited Mussoorie twice or thrice a year.
 He was quite sentimental about old things and our cultural heritage.
 In 2010, he was anguished when the local municipality demolished the British-era clock tower in Mussoorie that dated back to the 1930s.
 To protest, he undertook a sit-in and observed a maun vrat for 12 hours.
-Though the authorities are now rebuilding the clock tower, I doubt if he would have liked its architecturalstyle.
+Though the authorities are now rebuilding the clock tower, I doubt if he would have liked its architectural style.

 Apart from writing on cricket, he also wrote three books.
 When he visited me, we discussed films, books and the sweeping changes taking place in Mussoorie.
 He would often ask me questions about our publishing industry.
 To commemorate the 60th year of my first novel, The Room on the Roof, he wrote an introduction for it.
 Having spent his early years in Dehradun, he could identify a lot with the protagonist and milieu of the story.
 Tom was very fond of nature and he was appointed as an ambassador of the Corbett National Park.